sreyas-sc/sreyas-sc/README.md

 ### 🎓 Education
-- MCA from College of Engineering Trivandrum (2022-2024)
+ - MCA from College of Engineering, Trivandrum (2022-2024)
  - BCA from Naipunnya School of Management, Cherthala (2018-2021)

 ```
 const sreyas = {